godotengine/godot-docs/classes/class_styleboximagemask.rst

 - :ref:`bool<class_bool>`  **get_expand**  **(** **)** const

-Return wether the expand property is set(default).
+Return whether the expand property is set(default).
 When expanding, the image will use the same rules as :ref:`StyleBoxTexture<class_styleboxtexture>` for expand.
 If not expanding, the image will always be tested at its original size.

 .. _class_StyleBoxImageMask_set_expand_margin_size: